 This year the Working Landscape Coalition stands together in committed support for investment through the Working Lands Enterprise Fund.
-It will work together to support a goal of $1,000,000 funding for WLEF in the FY 2018 State Budget.
+It will work together to encourage legislators to prioritize funding for WLEF in the FY 2020 State Budget.

 WLEF funds are crucial leveraged investments for the renaissance of Vermont’s working lands economy.
 In addition to promoting the WLEF budget, the Coalition will share its success stories, encourage applications, and help to leverage assistance to the key businesses advanced through this initiative.